Snow has fallen and the cold weather is here, and Camp Tournesol can guarantee a happy holiday season sprinkled with la Francophonie!

-Just because school’s out for a few weeks doesn’t mean that your children have to stop improving their French and learning skills.
-In fact, the winter break is a perfect time to show them how easy and fun it can be to continue practicing their French skills even outside of school.
+Just because it’s the holiday season doesn’t mean that your children have to stop improving their French and learning skills.
+In fact, the holiday season is a perfect time to show them how easy and fun it can be to continue practising their French skills even outside of school.

-Of course, the key to effectively learning a language is to bring it outside of the classroom and into other aspects of everyday life.
+Of course, the key to effectively learning a language is to bring it outside of the classroom so kids don’t associate the language strictly with school but also with the fun and entertaining aspects of life.

-Here is a great playlist of YouTube videos of Christmas carols and other holiday music, all complete with French lyrics so that you child can sing along!
+Here is a great playlist of YouTube videos of Christmas carols and other holiday music, all complete with French lyrics so that your child can sing along!

-Imagine snuggling with your child under some cozy blankets with a mug of hot chocolate and a good book.
-Sounds perfect, right?
-This winter break, take advantage of all the opportunities that the rough Canadian Winter weather gives us to stay inside and read.
-It’s a perfect chance to practice reading in French with your child!
+Nothing better to warm your heart during the cold winter than a good book!
+This winter break, take advantage of all the opportunities that rough Canadian winter weather gives us to stay inside and read.
+It’s an excellent opportunity to practice reading in French with your child!
 Our expert librarian compiled a list just for our parents: